-The Community Paediatric Team consists of a Consultant Paediatrician and two specialist Paediatricians with skills and expertise in child development, immunisation, social and educational paediatrics.
+The Community Paediatric Team consists of two Specialist Community Paediatricians with skills and expertise in child development, social and educational needs and neurodisability.

-The services do not usually deal with one-off, short term illness, but rather, offers long term support, co-ordination of services and management on a continuous basis to many children with ‘special needs’, such as a disability or long term illness.
+The service does not usually deal with one-off, short term illness but rather offers long term support, co-ordination of services and management on a continuous basis to many children with additional needs such as a disability or long term illness.

-Much of child health work is of a statutory nature, carried out under the Children Act, the Education Act and Adoption Regulations.
+Much of community paediatric work is of a statutory nature, carried out under the Children Act, the Education Act and Adoption regulations.

-We have specific expertise in neuro-disability, looked after children, child protection and school health and have specialist clinics for children with attention deficit hyperactivity disorder and autistic spectrum disorders.
+The team have specific expertise in neurodisability and looked after children and have specialist clinics for children in care and autistic spectrum disorder.

 Barnstaple NHS Dental Access Centre

 Barnstaple NHS Dental Access Centre – “the DAC” – is a dental clinic with a difference.
-Although we’re purely NHS, we don’t do routine NHS dental care like most dental practices.
+Although we’re purely NHS, we don’t carry out routine NHS dental care like most dental practices.
 Instead, we’re dedicated to improving the oral health of people in North Devon who can’t access dentistry in the usual way.
-At the DAC we have a big, busy team of five dentists, seven dental nurses and a receptionist, all committed to keeping the teeth of North Devon’s most vulnerable groups clean and healthy.
+At the DAC we have a busy team of five Dentists, one Oral surgeon, one Dental therapist, seven Dental nurses- three of which deliver Oral health education, two Receptionist's and a Operational manager, all committed to keeping the teeth of North Devon’s most vulnerable groups clean and healthy.